epogrebnyak/justpath/README.md

 ### Directory does not exist

-`justpath` will indicate if path does not exist or path is not a dicrectory.
+`justpath` will indicate if path does not exist or path is not a directory.

-Below is an example from Github Codespaces, somehow `/usr/local/sdkman/candidates/ant/current/bin` does not exist, but included in `PATH`.
+Below is an example from Github Codespaces, for some reason `/usr/local/sdkman/candidates/ant/current/bin` does not exist, but included in `PATH`.

 ```console
 $ poetry run justpath show --sort --includes sdkman